-What is the PSVR 2 / PlayStation 5 VR?
+What is the PSVR 2?

-While players were delighted by the announcement of a virtual reality headset compatible with the current generation of PlayStation consoles, they were also shocked by how few details came with that announcement.
+While players were delighted by the announcement of a virtual reality headset fully compatible with the current generation of PlayStation consoles, they were also shocked by how few details came with that original announcement.
 Without even an official name to attribute to PlayStation’s upcoming headset, opting instead to refer to it as the “next-generation VR system,” Nishino mostly gave vague details with no concrete facts and figures.

-He did, however, concede three new pieces of official information for the improved system.
-The first is that the new Sony VR will have wholly redesigned controllers which incorporate the unique features from PlayStation 5’s DualSense controller.
-This was a welcome announcement as the current PSVR still uses the PlayStation Move controllers, which came out during the PlayStation 3’s lifespan.
+Nishino conceded two pieces of official information for the improved system in his initial announcement.
+The first is that the new Sony VR will have wholly redesigned controllers which incorporate the unique features from PlayStation 5’s DualSense controller – they have been announced as PlayStation VR2 Sense Controllers.
+This was welcome news as the current PSVR still uses the PlayStation Move controllers that came out during the PlayStation 3’s lifespan.

 How much will the PSVR 2 cost?